 Contemporary scholars see the work of Murray, Graves, Gardner, and Gimbutas as academically flawed.
 Although they drew attention to important parts of European history, the evidence is not strong enough to support their frequently sweeping claims; today, parts of Gardner’s work are thought to be straightforwardly fictional.
 Their work, however, resonated with a need for alternative religious expressions and sparked a revival of Paganism in the West.
 Since the 1970s, there has been an explosion of Pagan writings, both in books and periodicals.
 The year 1979 marked two important milestones in Pagan literature: Margot Adler published her journalistic exploration of Paganism in America, Drawing Down the Moon, and Starhawk published The Spiral Dance, a combination theological and instructional text for contemporary witches.

-Currently, there is a lively academic debate over whether ancient European religious practices could have survived in a direct lineage from ancient to modern times.
-How much has been lost, how much went underground, and how much can be reclaimed through ritual are all areas of exploration.
+Currently, there is a lively academic debate over whether ancient European religious practices could have survived in a direct lineage from ancient to modern times: How much has been lost?
+How much went underground?
+And how much can be reclaimed through ritual?
 Pagans are now rediscovering and renewing ancient religious ways.
 Some Pagans choose to call themselves “witches” in solidarity with medieval European heretics, whom they believe were practicing an indigenous religion.
 For some, to be a witch is also a way to recover women’s power, since witchcraft was once associated with practical women’s knowledge of healing, birth, and death.
 Other Pagans are reconstructing non-European religions based on historical and archaeological study, and reconstructionism is a strong minority voice in the Pagan movement.
 Most Pagans, however, are less concerned about historical links to the past.
 Although they draw on pre-Christian traditions for inspiration, they are most likely to look within themselves and to the land for a connection to divinity.